WilliamOnyejiaka/sly-chat/src/docs/TransactionChat.md

 4. If the user is **online**, they are added to the chat namespace, and their offline messages and chats are sent.
 5. If the user is **not online**,that means the client side has not yet connected to the (`/presence`) namespace, an error is emitted, and they are disconnected.
 6. This event emits `userChats` and `offlineMessages`.
+7. If the user is a vendor, there will be a `customer` object, but if the user is customer, then there will be a `vendor` object.

 ### **Example Response:**